Shipping, Receiving & Inspecting Kilns

 - Ascertain that unauthorized personnel prior to complete unpacking and checking did not remove the item.

-- Notify us immediately of shortage in by emailing firstname.lastname@example.org and by phone.
+- Notify us immediately of the shortage by emailing email@example.com and by phone.

-- If material received does not correspond with your order, notify us immediately referencing order number and item(s).
+- If the material received does not correspond with your order, notify us immediately by referencing the order number and item(s).

 - Hold incorrect items until return shipping instructions are received.